 - Go to Settings > Accounts > Family & Others.

-- Now in the “Other Users” column, click on “Add Account”.
+- In the “Other Users” column, click on “Add Account”.

-- Now in the new window, click on I have no data to enter this person.
+- In the new window, click on I have no data to enter this person.

 Occasionally, creating a user account through the command line (CMD) can fix Windows 11 startup problems because the system cannot boot to the desktop.